souvik131/markov-chain-autocomplete/README.md

 ```

 The query contains the request query.

-In prediction, it shows the list of possible next phrases with thier respective log probability.
+In prediction, it shows the list of possible next phrases with their respective log probability.
 phraseLongProbability is the log probability of the current requested phrase.